pingleware/bestbooks/packages/bestbooks-tax/README.md

 [![npm test](https://github.com/pingleware/bestbooks-tax/actions/workflows/npm-test.yml/badge.svg)](https://github.com/pingleware/bestbooks-tax/actions/workflows/npm-test.yml)

 A comprehensive library to manage federal, state, and local tax obligations for businesses and individuals.
+Due to the nature of taxes with changes occuring annually, this component is architecture using plugins with the first plugin example for tax brackets.

 ## Features